Barashin/collab-workflows/workflows/workflow-003/README.md

 1. **File Mounting**: Silva mounts outputs from upstream nodes to the current node's working directory.
 Scripts check both the root directory and `outputs/` subdirectory to handle different mounting patterns.

-2. **Ligand Preparation**: The `node_04_prepare_ligands.py` script uses Open Babel to prepare ligands.
+2. **Ligand Preparation**: The `node_05_prepare_ligands.py` script prepares all ligands (library + real_ligand) using Open Babel and RDKit.
+It adds hydrogens with pH 7.4 consideration for proper protonation state, assigns Gasteiger charges, generates 3D structures, and minimizes energy.
 Failed preparations are logged but don't stop the workflow.

 3. **Protein Cleaning**: PDBFixer may remove cofactors (like NAD) during cleaning.
 The workflow handles this by preserving important cofactors when possible.